 2 The value of volunteer time was calculated in coordination with True Impact, considered a leader in volunteer-hour valuation.
 2018 enhancements to our volunteer reporting systems continue to boost the accuracy of our data.

 We’re committed to developing and supporting programs and initiatives that make a meaningful impact.
-AT&T philanthropic investments and community engagement efforts include initiatives that promote success in school, provide job skills training, drive innovation, support a well-educated and future-ready workforce, empower women and underrepresented communities, and respond to worldwide disasters and emergencies.
+AT&T philanthropic giving and community engagement efforts include initiatives that promote success in school, provide job skills training, drive innovation, support a well-educated and future-ready workforce, empower women and often underrepresented communities, and respond to worldwide disasters and emergencies.
 Our employees play an important role in community engagement, and we support them by providing tools, resources and opportunities to make a difference in communities where they live and work.

-- Philanthropy at AT&T
+Philanthropy at AT&T

-Philanthropic giving at AT&T includes both corporate contributions as approved by the AT&T Contributions Council (Council) and grants as approved by the AT&T Foundation.
+Philanthropic giving at AT&T includes both corporate contributions, as approved by the AT&T Contributions Council (Council), and grants, as approved by the AT&T Foundation.
 Oversight for Council contributions is provided by the Public Policy and Corporate Reputation committee of the AT&T Board of Directors, and the AT&T Foundation Board provides oversight for AT&T Foundation grants.
 Priority funding areas for both the Council and the Foundation include: education; community support and safety; health and human services; and arts, media and culture.

 Generally, we fund programs that are designed to impact and/or serve predominantly underserved, underrepresented and low-income communities.
 Qualifying organizations include:

-- 501(c)(3) public charities;
+- 501(c)(3) public charities,

-- Government instrumentalities (for charitable purposes); and
+- Government instrumentalities (for charitable purposes) and

 - Organizations with philanthropic or social-purpose programs or efforts, whether organized as a 501(c)(3) charity or other non-profit entity.

 Charitable organizations are invited to apply for philanthropic funding through AT&T corporate and foundation grant managers or our state External & Legislative Affairs (E&LA) teams.
 Organizations must detail how and where the funds will be used in their program plan and the number of individuals that will be served by the funding.
-AT&T tracks these programs throughout the funding cycle and recipients are required to report results at the conclusion of the program.
+AT&T tracks these programs throughout the funding cycle and recipients are required to report results at the conclusion of the cycle.

 Our philanthropic funding focuses on qualifying organizations, programs and/or projects that are national or regional in scope – particularly those that are based in, or strongly impact, 1 or more of the geographic regions served by the company.
 Requests from organizations are evaluated based on:

-- National or regional needs;
+- National or regional needs,

-- The qualifying organization’s ability to positively affect key community issues;
+- The qualifying organization’s ability to positively affect key community issues,

-- The extent to which the contribution can generate awareness for AT&T and extend the impact of our work.
+- The extent to which the contribution can generate awareness for AT&T priorities and extend the impact of our work.

 For more information about governance of our philanthropy, see our philanthropy policy.